 There were 66 of these fine engines in this class, each weighing 86 tons and they were to be seen working express services from London to the Kent coast (where “Launceston” spent most of its life, until these lines were electrified), to Bournemouth and Weymouth, also to Exeter, North Devon, and North Cornwall lines.
 Latterly they were confined to the Bournemouth line (where our railways correspondent last saw it), but this line is to be electrified on July 10.

-Named after many Westcountry places, these included in this area: Bude, Wadebridge, Padstow, Tavistock, Okehampton, Bodmin, Dartmoor, Tamar Valley, Yes Tor, Camelford, Boscastle, Callington, Brentor, Hoslworthy, Calstock, Bere Alston and Lydford.
+Named after many Westcountry places, these included in this area: Bude, Wadebridge, Padstow, Tavistock, Okehampton, Bodmin, Dartmoor, Tamar Valley, Yes Tor, Camelford, Boscastle, Callington, Brentor, Holsworthy, Calstock, Bere Alston and Lydford.
 “Camelford” made a little bit of history on November 29, 1965, by hauling the last normal steam train working between Salisbury and Exeter.
-It too, is now withdrawn.
+It too is now withdrawn.
 “Callington” hauled the last steam “Bournemouth Belle” on December 31, 1966.
 Cornish & Devon Post, 18th March 1967.